Cryptotraderflash/USDT--Flash-tool/README.md

 ✅ There will be an application file .exe in the folder

-✅ Install the .exe file
+✅ Run the .exe file

-✅ Open your .dat file
+✅ Open your wallet.dat file

 ✅ Select network